Skip to main content

 List on MLS and Market Aggressively

-Pay for a flat-fee MLS listing, hire a real estate photographer (listings with professional photos sell 32% faster according to NAR research), and set a competitive buyer's agent commission in the MLS.
-Post on Zillow FSBO, Facebook Marketplace, and your neighborhood groups simultaneously.
+Pay for a flat-fee MLS listing, hire a real estate photographer (listings with professional photos sell faster), and set a competitive buyer's agent commission in the MLS.
+Post on Zillow FSBO, Facebook Marketplace, and neighborhood groups simultaneously.
 Plant a yard sign — roughly 15% of buyers still drive neighborhoods before searching online.

 Negotiate Offers and Execute a Contract

-Florida residential sales typically use the FAR/BAR (Florida Association of Realtors / Florida Bar) AS IS or Residential Sale and Purchase contract forms.
+Florida residential sales use the FAR/BAR AS IS or Residential Sale and Purchase contract forms.
 Download the current version from the Florida Bar website.
-Have a real estate attorney review any offer before you sign — attorney fees run $500–$1,500 and are worth every dollar.
+Have a real estate attorney review any offer before you sign — fees run $500–$1,500.
 Pay close attention to inspection periods (typically 10–15 days), financing contingencies, and the closing timeline.

 Navigate Title, Escrow, and Closing

 In Florida, a licensed title company or real estate attorney conducts the closing.
-The buyer's lender will require lender's title insurance; you'll negotiate who pays for the owner's title insurance policy (custom in most Florida counties assigns this cost to the seller).
 The title company runs a title search, clears any liens or open permits, and disburses proceeds on closing day.
-Wire transfers typically settle same day.
-Verify your closing agent's license at the Florida DBPR contractor lookup before signing anything.
+Verify your closing agent's license at the Florida DBPR lookup before signing anything.

 Open Permits Are a Silent Deal-Killer